 The areas of study chosen in Key Stage 3 reflect the key concepts and processes, range, content and curriculum opportunities that are advised by the Department for Education.
 The styles of music studied at for GCSE or RSL Certificate at Level 2 and A Level or BTEC at Level 3, are also taken into consideration and introduced throughout Key Stage 3 to ensure a smooth transition to Key Stage 4 and 5.

 Within the Music Department, we offer a wide range of instrumental lessons delivered by specialist visiting teachers:

 - Musical Theatre

 The instrumental lessons are all on an individual basis and are personalised to meet the needs of the student.
-Entering ABRSM or other external music exams encouraged with a 100% success rate from Grade 1 to Grade 8 and beyond to Diploma, with over 75% at Distinction.
+Entering ABRSM or other external music exams with a 100% success rate from Grade 1 to Grade 8 and beyond to Diploma, and over 75% at Distinction level.

 Extra-curricular activities are offered that encourage ensemble skills and a strong social aspect to music making.
 Not all of our groups require the student to be studying an instrument.

 Students can choose from: